 So, you know you want to buy some Formula 1 Grand Prix tickets, maybe for you or maybe as a gift for somebody else.
 But how do you know what you're looking for?
 Don't panic, as we've devised some straightforward tips on the main considerations before purchasing tickets.

 Thankfully, this is normally the easiest choice.
-If you're just planning to go to your native Grand Prix then the decision is already made.
-However, if you're planning to go on a trip, often you'll have an idea of where you want to go.
-If you're completely open to choice then try checking out the 'Customer Reviews' section on each race's ticketing page which has ratings and reviews from the best critics - the fans.
+If you're just planning to go to your native Formula 1 Grand Prix, then the decision is already made.
+However, if you're planning to go on a trip abroad, often you'll have an idea of where you want to go.
+If you're completely open to choice then try checking out the 'Reviews' section on each race's shop area, which has ratings and reviews from the best critics - the fans.

 So you know where you're going but the list of tickets available is longer than your arm.
 Which one is best for you?

-The duration of the tickets varies between each circuit: some sell one-day tickets, others only full weekend tickets.
+The duration of the tickets varies between each circuit; some sell one-day tickets, others only full weekend tickets.
 If you check the ticketing page then you will see a list of all ticket entry periods available and choose the one that best suits your needs.
 Unfortunately, some circuits do require visitors to buy a full weekend ticket even if they only wish to attend on one day.

 Please note: motorsport events can be very loud and chaotic so they are not recommended for very young children.

 It's important to plan how you're travelling to the circuit in advance.
-Check the 'Travel Advice' section under each race for specific information on the options available.
-If you do plan to drive then we offer parking passes, where available, under the 'Transport & Parking' link.
+Check the 'Race Weekend Travel & Parking' section under each event for specific information on the options available.
+If you do plan to drive then we offer parking passes and shuttle tickets, where available, under the same section.